zreown/kwk-l1-sinatra-shotgun-server-kwk-students-l1-dfw-070918/README.md

 default Shotgun port.
 The application will respond to requests at `http://127.0.0.1:9393` or, more commonly, `localhost:9393` and will reload your code on every request until the process is terminated by typing `CTRL+C`.
-Go ahead and visit `localhost:9393` in the browser.
+Go ahead and visit `localhost:9393`, or the URL given in the Learn IDE.

 A port is just an endpoint on the server that is open for communication.
 It's typical for a server to regulate the open ports to make sure it can monitor